The Truth About Bluetooth MIDI

 Furthermore BLE 5 will allow the one-to-multiple feature.
 Something that will be available for WIDI Master after updating the firmware.

-Also, Yamaha only implemented Bluetooth Peripheral (slave).
+Also, Yamaha only implemented Bluetooth Peripheral.
 Therefore you need a host operating system to function.
 You would need to use a mobile device or computer to benefit from the wireless capabilities of the MD-BT01

 This is one of the unique selling point of WIDI Master.
 CME’s solution can function fully standalone.
 Therewith you can pair two vintage synths or your keytar with a keyboard.
 Without computers.

 This is possible because the WIDI Master can fulfil a central role.
-It can be both the slave and the master in MIDI terms.
 In Bluetooth terms that means it can switch between the central role and the peripheral role.
-It can function as a host to any slave.
+It can function as a host to any other device.

 This means that you now can connect all your MIDI hardware directly to each other.
 Without a computer.
 Without cables.